UnQOfficial/void/CONTRIBUTING.md

 - Steps to reproduce the issue
 - Expected behavior
 - Actual behavior
-- Your operating system and bash version
+- Your Android version and device model
 - Any relevant logs or screenshots

 ### Suggesting Enhancements